ssfsx17/ffpnp/pandoc-markdown/0810-Ninja.md

 | 90 | Support: Dual-Wield
 | 99 | Job Mastered

-**Mastery Bonus:** If your P-Eva is higher than an enemy's P-Acc, then your P-Acc and Physical Damage against that enemy are increased by 25%.
+**Mastery Bonus:** If your P-Eva is higher than an enemy's P-Acc, then your P-Acc against that enemy is increased by 25%, and your Potency for damage is increased by 25 against that enemy.

 ### Ninjutsu